 Speaking of swaging, what better place to do it than a triclinium?
 A Latin word essentially meaning “three couches,” a triclinium was a Roman dining room or dining table at which guests would not sit on individual seats or benches, but rather long couches, or chaises longues.

 And so long as we’re including words from other languages, the Italian word abbiocco means “the feeling of drowsiness that follows a big meal.”
 To have a “German bleeding,” or une saignée d’Allemand, is an old French slang term meaning “to loosen tight clothes after a large meal” (and is probably based on the heartiness of German cuisine).
-And even further afield, the Inuktitut word ivik is used by some Canadian Inuit for the grease that’s left on your hands after eating with your fingers.
+The Inuktitut word ivik is used by some Canadian Inuit for the grease that’s left on your hands after eating with your fingers.

 So-called because it’s an exceptionally useful word for Christmastime, the Yule-hole is the hole you have to move your belt buckle to after you’ve eaten an enormous meal.
 And if you don’t, you’re not doing Christmas right.